New Year, New Gel Pack Supplier

 When gel packs stop being background noise

-Problems tend to emerge gradually.
+Issues tend to surface gradually.

-A temperature excursion on a delayed shipment.
+A temperature excursion following a delay

-A stability report that raises questions.
+A stability review that raises new questions

 Why consistency matters more than peak performance

-In reality, pharmaceutical distribution depends on predictability.
-A gel pack that holds temperature exceptionally well in a controlled test but behaves inconsistently across batches or environments introduces risk rather than removing it.
+A gel pack that performs exceptionally in a controlled test but behaves inconsistently across batches, handling conditions, or environments introduces uncertainty rather than removing it.

 • Does it release energy gradually or unpredictably?